 - The brain generates dopamine by converting the amino acid tyrosine into another called L-dopa.
 Enzymes then turn the latter into the neurotransmitter.
 While technical, this process becomes important when discussing your diet.

 To simplify, dopamine is the brain’s proverbial carrot that motivates organisms to perform tasks for a subsequent reward.
-A monkey turning a lever knowing it will receive fruit, an employee working in an office for eight hours, a sporadic gambler buying a lottery ticket for a future raffle, or a habitual player logging into online casinos, are all (to some extent) animated by similar brain circuitry that uses the same neurotransmitter – dopamine.
+A monkey turning a lever knowing it will receive fruit, an employee working in an office for eight hours, a sporadic gambler buying a lottery ticket for a future raffle, or a habitual player logging into top online casinos UK, are all (to some extent) animated by similar brain circuitry that uses the same neurotransmitter – dopamine.

 Dopamine and addiction